 John Vellinga: No question.

 The first and most obvious thing is that only women can give birth.
 That in and of itself is an 18-month commitment (minimum).
-This makes it harder for women and creates disruption in their careers.
+This makes it harder for women and creates a disruption in their careers.
 Women are mothers.
 Mothers seem to matter way more to young kids – and vice versa.
 It’s harder for women to tear themselves away from the workplace or put off their commitments to kids and family.
-They also have a lot of leadership roles around the household that Fathers have a hard time sharing in.
+They also have a lot of leadership roles around the household that fathers have a hard time sharing in.

 Having said that, women are sometimes mothers – or at least still have those feminine instincts.
 These are instincts of nurture, leadership, and development that are crucial to being a good CEO.
 Men need to learn these (or fake them).
 Women seem more inclined to know them.
 In so many ways, women are better and more naturally equipped to be a CEO than men are.
-But then are saddled with the biological necessity to be the ones who do it all in the rest of life.
+But then are saddled with the biological necessity to be the ones who do it all for the rest of life.
 So it’s tough without the right partner.

 "I am in awe of them, quite frankly."

 In subtler ways, my wife and I are changing roles in business.
 She is becoming CEO and I am becoming her support.
 Our kids are now older.
 I have noticed that kids get more into Dad when they get a bit older!
 So, we now have the chance to change roles up a bit.
 I hope that she will be one of your first interviews with MOM.CEO!